JordanBRoberts/python-theBand/README.md

 # python-theBand

-A small website for a fictional band - built with Python, Django, Bootstrap, CSS
+A test website for a fictional band - built with HTML, Python, Django, Bootstrap, CSS

-A fully Responsive design.
+A fully Responsive web design with bootstrap.

-Added a super simple Blog and a Poll app to the site.
+Added a nice simple Blog and a Poll app to the site.